Thursday, October 15, 2009

 In Sao Tome & Principe, this time for several week's work, we had the chance to visit familiar places and people we'd met on previous trips.
 Bearing gifts from home, we were graciously received by warm-hearted people.
 We hand-carried books for the school from the US and Portugal; it put us over-weight allowance for the flight, but the airlines were helpful.
 We brought prints of photos from previous trips.
 Everyone enjoyed them.

-Here she is (left) with the photo I'd printed, framed, and brought for her to give her mom; she was pleased.
+Here she is (left) with the photo I'd printed, framed, and brought for her to give her mom; she was pleased (and we're still friends and connected; 06/2025).

-These parents (bottom, right) asked to be included in the fun.
 We were making a bit of a ruckus photographing the kids and the beach.
-The adults watched for awhile, and finally waved us over and asked us to include them.
-They insist on looking serious for photos, but I managed to catch them laughing here.
+The adults (below) watched for awhile, and finally waved us over and asked us to include them.
+They insist on looking serious for our photos, but I managed to catch them laughing here.

 Pretty well worn out after long weeks and difficult tasks, it was good to head for home.
 At the same time though, it tugs at your heart to leave these gracious people.